Skip to main content

 • Emergency and after-hours calls carry the highest margins and the lowest capture rates under manual staffing

-• AI call routing deployed across a franchise network produces consistent results at all locations simultaneously, not just the locations that happen to have good receptionists
+• AI call routing deployed across a franchise system produces consistent results at all locations simultaneously, not just the locations that happen to have good receptionists

-• The ROI case closes in under three weeks at the location level; the network-level case closes in month one
+• The ROI case closes in under three weeks at the location level; the system-level case closes in month one

 Get Started